laughingclouds/laughingclouds/README.md

 I'm Hemant _"laughingclouds"_ Bhandari (he/him), and this is my GitHub profile. <br> Like myself, it is a constant work in progress.

 I've loved programming and computer science since I was in school.
-These were the only things I could say <br> I was good at - other than Mathematics - and I stuck with them for my college degree (BE CSE).
+These were the only things I could say I was good at - other than Mathematics - and I stuck with them for my college degree (BE CSE).

 I started using linux at school and migrated from Ubuntu, to Pop!_OS, Debian, to finally daily driving [Linux Mint](https://linuxmint.com/) (btw). <br> I wish to contribute to it (and many more foss projects) someday.